zachkaupp/lplex_analysis/README.md

 - make a guide for formatting .csv input
 - put raw data stuff on hold
 - put table 1 stuff on hold (santiago)
+- put the log2fc range in the spider plots titles bc close values will be scaled to look more signifcant than they are
+- make option at tops of plot files to choose whether or not to save images
+- figure out why greek letters won't export in csv